Chief Seattle Council, Boy Scouts of America

 As you know, the H1N1 virus (swine flu) has been declared a pandemic by the CDC mainly because of the spread of reported cases NOT the severity of disease.
 The only concern regarding this virus is that it is a new virus to the human population and therefore the effects are not completely known.
 Most likely it is much like other viruses that we have encountered, however this knowledge will not be comforting to parents who send their sons to our facilities where there is a lot of intermingling.
 The following steps should be taken:

 - Any Scout that presents with a fever (100.4 F or 38 C) and either vomiting or diarrhea should be isolated and sent home immediately.
-Prior to camp, all ill Scouts should remain at home.
+Scouts who are ill prior to camp should remain at home.

 - Any Scout that becomes ill regardless of the reason during the week should be isolated and sent home immediately.